 - Why set up an integration between Jira and Zendesk in the first place

-- How to use the integration tool, Exalate, to set up a live synchronization
+- How to choose the right integration solution to set up a live synchronization between Jira and Zendesk

 - How to automate Jira issue creation with triggers